 '''

 Sub mySub

 On Error GoTo ErrorHandler

 'Trap any What'sBest!

 error

+wbAdjust

 'Make current cell

-wbAdjust

 adjustable

 wbSolve

 'Solve the model

 Exit Sub

 ErrorHandler:

 'Process any

 What'sBest! error

 If (Err = wbErr.Adj ProtectedSheetError) Then

 MsgBox "To the user: Please unprotect all the sheets in your models

 using the Tools | Protect command"

 Else

 If Err >= 30000 Then

-MsqBox "The error description is " &
+MsgBox "The error description is " &

 wbError(Err)

 Else

-MsqBox "The error description is " &
+MsgBox "The error description is " &

-Err.
-Description
+Err.Description

 '''

+'''

 End If

 End If

 Exit Sub

 End Sub

+'''

 If you are running What's Best! within a VB project, you should use an alternative method for error handling.
 This method will prevent possible What's Best! errors from being transformed into unusable Visual Basic® runtime errors.
-The following Code Sample Two is excerpted from the VBABuildXYZ subroutine found in the Visual Basic® project file XYZ.VBP available in the VB60 subdirectory of the WB directory (For details, see the section entitled Usage Guidelines for Macros in VBA).
+The following Code Sample Two can be used as a workaround for the Visual Basic® project file WB VB.sln, available in the WB directory.